rmtz3268/kotlin-web-site/docs/topics/collections-overview.md

 * A _mutable_ interface that extends the corresponding read-only interface with write operations: adding, removing, and updating its elements.

-Note that altering a mutable collection doesn't require it to be a [`var`](basic-syntax.md#variables): write operations modify the same mutable collection object, so the reference doesn't change.
-Although, if you try to reassign a `val` collection, you'll get a compilation error.
+Note that a mutable collection doesn't have to be assigned to a [`var`](basic-syntax.md#variables).
+Write operations with a mutable collection are still possible even if it is assigned to a `val`.
+The benefit of assigning mutable collections to `val` is that you protect the reference to the mutable collection from modification.
+Over time, as your code grows and becomes more complex, it becomes even more important to prevent unintentional modification to references.
+So we always recommend using `val` as much as possible because this leads to safer and more robust code.
+If you try to reassign a `val` collection, you get a compilation error:

 ```kotlin
 fun main() {